 A week before Lothrop’s email, on March 29, Politico reported that New York officials were considering switching to a single statewide fiscal intermediary.
 A week after the email, on April 11, the New York Post reported that the statewide job might be awarded to PPL without competitive bidding.

-On April 19, 2024, legislation authorizing the consolidation plan as a last-minute budget amendment in the Legislature – part of a larger bill on health-related matters.
+On April 19, 2024, legislation authorizing the consolidation plan was introduced as a last-minute budget amendment in the Legislature – part of a larger bill on health-related matters.
 It passed both houses later that same day, leaving virtually no time for public comment on its details.

 The final plan did require the Health Department to solicit competing proposals, but on limited terms.
 Among other requirements, applicants had to show that they already had a similar statewide contract in another state, a rule that eliminated all but a few companies.